-Wear OS might not have the best reputation, but Fossil has been a staple of the platform for years and makes many of the best Wear OS watches you can find today.
-The company has often picked things up when Google seemingly dropped the ball and has even stepped in to bring its own custom software experiences to the platform.
+Wear OS might not have the best reputation, but that's beginning to change, and Fossil has been a staple of the platform for years and makes many of the best Wear OS watches you can find today.
+The company had often picked things up when Google seemingly dropped the ball and has even stepped in to bring its own custom software experiences to the platform.
 But one area that Fossil had not previously probed into was LTE, so its smartwatches were still tethered to smartphones for many useful smartwatch functions.
-That changes with the Fossil Gen 5 LTE.
+That changed with the Fossil Gen 5 LTE.

 Fossil Gen 5 LTE